 Through its powerful motor you are able to apply a resistance of 2200w and simulate slopes of up to 25% – which is surely more than anybody could ever want – and it can even simulate a descent of -5%.

 Downsides: Aside from the high price, the only niggle is that the Flux 2 is heavy and bulky making it difficult to transport and store.
-But, provided you have some dedicated space to store it, it makes for a very stable platform from which to train.
+But, provided you have some dedicated space to store it, it really is one of the best smart turbo trainers out there.

-Getting the most out of your Turbo Trainer
+Getting the most out of your Smart Turbo Trainer

-After getting your turbo trainer you are going to want to put some sort of plan in place.
-There’s nothing worse than flogging yourself sporadically for an hour without much in the way of structure or purpose, especially as it will not really improve your ability as a cyclist.
+After getting your smart turbo trainer you are going to want to put some sort of plan in place.
+There’s nothing worse than flogging yourself sporadically for an hour without much in the way of structure or purpose, especially as it will not really improve your cycling.
 There are plenty of easy turbo workouts that you can follow and will offer excellent sessions aimed at improving certain aspects of your riding.
 You can find the five best sessions you can do at home, put together by Cycling Weekly here.

-For those of you who like a bit of competition your go-to app is Zwift.
-Zwift is an online, interactive training and racing platform.
-Your pedalling on a trainer drives your personalised avatar around a virtual course.
+For those of you who like a bit of competition your go-to app is Zwift and these are to of the best smart turbo trainers for Zwift.
+The app is an online, interactive training and racing platform and costs around £12 per month.
 You can join group rides and races and even get a draft from other riders or just join the rest of the quarantined world and jump on with other riders when you want to.
 You can even virtually ride some of the world’s most famous cycling courses e.g. the ‘London Loop’ mimics the distance (but not the full course) of the real Prudential RideLondon-Surrey 100.
 It takes you on eleven virtual circuits of the London Loop, then turns around at the Surrey roundabout and heads towards the sprint and finish banner on The Mall.